Valikahn/TryHackMe-Jr-Penetration-Tester/jump_challange_writeup.md

 >
 > **Please note:** The IP addresses shown in this write-up were allocated during the TryHackMe lab, with the attack performed from my own Kali Linux VM using OpenVPN connected to the TryHackMe Paris VPN server.
 >
+> **License:** Unless otherwise stated, all writeups and documentation in this repository are licensed under CC BY 4.0.
+Any scripts or code snippets are provided under the MIT Licence.
+>
 ## Lab Summary

 TryHackMe `Jump` privilege escalation challenge.